-Participating Hospital: Any hospital with which the Claims Administrator (BCBS) has a contract for furnishing health care services.
+Participating Hospital: Any hospital with which BCBS has a contract for furnishing health care services.

 Participating Pharmacy: Any pharmacy with which BCBS has a contract for providing pharmacy services.

 Participating Renal Dialysis Facility: Any free-standing hemodialysis facility with which BCBS has a contract for furnishing health care services.